JeffDeCola/my-verilog-examples/basic-code/sequential-logic/sr_latch/README.md

 # SR LATCH EXAMPLE

-_A sr (set ready) latch is level-triggered and is the basic building block of all flip-flops._
+_A sr (set ready) latch is level-triggered and is the basic building block of other flip-flops._

 Table of Contents